sfarias03/Education-Inequality/README.md

 To begin the data analysis, I imported the necessary libraries and loaded the data.
 After that, I inspected the contents of each data set and converted the data types of columns to the correct types.
 Then, I selected relevant subsets of the data and renamed the columns.
 To combine the data sets, I joined the EdGap and school information data frames while keeping relevant columns.
 To ensure data quality, I identified missing values in the data sets.
 I crafted a train test split for further analysis and did data imputation to handle missing values.
 My preparation is titled: SF_Education_Inequality_Data_Preparation.ipynb

+The file that communicates my analysis is titled: SF -  Analysis Education Inequality